cds-group/Netpro2vec/README.md

          1.7665974e-03,  8.7682210e-04,  1.6081571e-03]], dtype=float32)
 ```

-For using Netpro2vec in you application, see the API documentation included in folder <code>html</code>.
+For using Netpro2vec in you application, see the API documentation included in the folder <code>html</code>.